wessenstam/ts2019/info/apacagenda.rst

 You can ask questions for any of the breakout sessions using the web app below. **You do not need to attend a session to submit or vote on questions.**

-Open https://sli.do/GTS19 on your laptop or mobile device.
+Open https://sli.do/GTSAPAC on your laptop or mobile device.

 .. note::

-  You can also access the app through https://www.slido.com using **#GTS19** as the **Event Code**.
+  You can also access the app through https://www.slido.com using **#GTSAPAC** as the **Event Code**.

 Select the desired breakout session from the list.